 Conductor Pat McCann suffered the tragic loss of his son, Officer Wm.
 McCann, and an ex-conductor of our depot, killed while in the performance of duty.
-Pat's host of friends extend their profound sympathy to the bereaved the rest of the year.
+Pat's host of friends extend their profound sympathy to the bereaved relatives in the hour of sorrow.